 Background information

 When network instances, such as VPCs, VBRs, and Cloud Connect Network (CCN) instances, are attached to the same CEN instance in the same region, they can communicate over private connections at no charge.
-If the network instances are in different regions, for example, a VBR in the China (Hangzhou) region and a VPC in the US (Silicon Valley) region, you must purchase a bandwidth plan and allocate bandwidth for cross-region communication.
+If the network instances are in different regions, such as a VBR in the China (Hangzhou) region and a VPC in the US (Silicon Valley) region, you must purchase a bandwidth plan and allocate bandwidth for cross-region communication.

 Prerequisites